Skip to main content Skip to navigation

 The report outlines recommendations that the sector and government should consider so that studios can move towards in a socially, and environmentally responsible way, making recommendations such as:

 • That the film and television industry lead on designing stringent life-cycle environmental assessment and policy frameworks to help achieve sustainable digitalisation.
-This could include assessing materials used, and the life expectancy of infrastructures and parts to minimise replacement and waste.
+This could include assessing materials used, and the life expectancy of infrastructures and parts to minimise waste.

 • The film and television industry should develop a Charter for Sustainable Digital Work to enhance social sustainability and labour protections against the threats of increased workplace digitalisation.
 This can include practices such as community assessments to guarantee that digital infrastructure in studios and on location do not harm communities.